 The admissions coordinator is the first contact for stroke rehabilitation.
 The coordinator works with physicians, case managers, social workers, area hospitals and families to admit patients to our inpatient stroke rehabilitation program.
 Patients and families can contact our Coordinator at (734) 936-7059 to schedule a tour of our facility or ask any additional questions.
 Outside Case managers and social workers can send inquiries via AllScripts or fax to (734) 232-1224.

-The Rehabilitation Physician (Physiatrist) is a medical doctor who has completed training as a specialist in physical medicine & rehabilitation.
+The Rehabilitation Physician (Physiatrist) is a medical doctor who has completed training as a specialist in physical medicine and rehabilitation.
 They coordinate patient care, lead the interdisciplinary team and direct discharge planning and follow-up care.

 Nurses are the coordinators of care with other health care team members while assisting the patient and family to know how to participate in care.
 Nurses are educated and trained to provide skilled medical, physical, and emotional care, and education about the patient’s condition and care in preparation for leaving the hospital.